Association of $1K Financial Incentive With COVID-19 Vaccination

 Media advisory: The full study is linked to this news release.

-Authors: Yan-Jiang Wang, M.D., Ph.D., of the Third Military Medical University in Chongqing, China, is the corresponding author.
+Authors: Jessica P. Ridgway, M.D., of the University of Chicago, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.